Vauxhall Victor: FB Series Victor and VX4/90

 A 1508 cc "Super" version was tested by the British magazine The Motor in 1961 and was found to have a top speed of 76.2 mph and could accelerate from 0–60 mph in 22.6 seconds.
 A fuel consumption of 32.2 mpgimp was recorded.
 The test car cost £798 including taxes of £251.

 A sporty derivative, the VX4/90, announced separately in mid-October 1961 was also available.
 It was fitted with a twin-carburettor, a taller alloy head, high-compression expansion controlled pistons, and a nitrided EN19B steel crankshaft engine giving 71 bhp and servo-assisted disc brakes (same as Cresta brakes) on the front wheels.
 Externally the car was distinguished from the standard car by a coloured stripe down the side, revised grille and larger tail-light clusters.
 These cosmetic features were essentially similar to the Canadian-market-only Envoy models.

 The VX4/90 was available only in saloon form with 4-speed (GM Opel) all-synchro gearbox, Lockheed front disc brakes, 14 inch wheels, front individual / bucket seats, full instrumentation including mechanically driven (from the distributor) tachometer and heater.
 The VX4/90 FBX engine also was upgraded to the 31FB, the larger bore size giving 1595 cc (97 cubic inches).
 With a change in rear axle ratio from 4.125 to 3.9, the VX 4/90 could now easily exceed 90 mph.

-General Motors New Zealand assembled the Victor FB sedan line in New Zealand, in Super form with column shift manual.
+General Motors New Zealand assembled the Victor FB sedan line in New Zealand, in Standard and Super form with three speed, column shift manual and bench front seat.
+Four speed floor shift, a factory option in England, was not available nor were disc brakes.
 Wagons, Deluxe sedans and the VX4/90 were rare imports, many under the no-remittance, no overseas exchange, deposit scheme available to consumers at the time.
 The Kiwi models were facelifted for 1964 but did not get the revised rear licence plate surround introduced in the UK market.